-There are four direct bus services a day from Nakhon Ratchasima to Chiang Mai which you can book online.
+There are currently 4 direct bus services a day from Nakhon Ratchasima to Chiang Mai available to book online.

 |Nakhon Ratchasima||Chiang Mai||Service||Ticket||Company|